anyaevostinar/anyaevostinar.github.io/classes/361-f22/lab-evo-alg.md

     ...
 };
 ```

-  **Note: Empirical needs a specific version of C++ to work, so I've provided you with the command to compile your code in `main.sh`.
-You can compile and run by typing `./main.sh` in the Terminal.
-You might need to give `main.sh` permission to run by first typing `chmod +x main.sh`.**

 b.
 As you learned, evolution doesn't occur at the level of the individual, and so we'll need a way to hold a population of organisms.
 While C++ has a built-in vector that is similar to the lists and ArrayLists you've seen before, we'll use an enhanced version from the Empirical library (you'll learn more about Empirical in the future).